Visions of China

 Visions of China is a song by English new wave band Japan, released in October 1981 as the second single from their 1981 album Tin Drum, which was released on 13 November.
 The single reached number 32 on the UK Singles Chart.

+It was ranked number 87 in Sounds list of top 100 songs of all time.

 Content

 The B-side of the 7" is a remix of "Taking Islands in Africa", the final track on their previous album Gentlemen Take Polaroids (1980).
 The track was written by David Sylvian and Ryuichi Sakamoto, with whom Sylvian would collaborate on several recordings in the future.
 The 12" version features the longer track "Swing", again from Gentlemen Take Polaroids.